-Why Fandom Can't Have Nice Things: Farshtey has stated he won't reveal the Shadowed One's name so he won't have to go through the same thing he went through with revealing Makuta's name.
+Why Fandom Can't Have Nice Things: Farshtey has stated he won't reveal the Shadowed One's name so he won't have to go through the same thing he went through with revealing Makuta's original name.

 Characters to write about: Kopaka, Vezon, and Teridax.

 Book: BIONICLE Adventures 10: Time Trap, which reimagined Teridax into the character he is now.

 Greg Farshtey based Takadox's personality on a character called "East" from one of his earlier novels.